William-An/Purdue-CS-Legacy/README.md

-# Purdue CS Legacy
+# Purdue CS/ECE Legacy

-A dedicated repository for cheatsheets and documentations of Purdue University computer science courses.
+A dedicated repository for cheatsheets and documentations of Purdue University computer science or electrical and computer engineering courses.

 ## TODOs